syncfusion-content/blazor-docs/blazor/timepicker/time-range.md

 ![Blazor TimePicker Value without Time Range](./images/blazor-timepicker-value-without-range.png)

-N> If the value of `Min` or `Max` property is changed through code behind, you have to update the `Value` property to set within the range.
+> If the value of `Min` or `Max` property is changed through code behind, you have to update the `Value` property to set within the range.